JusticeHanson/Indian-Start-up-Investment-Analysis/README.md

 **Alternative Hypothesis (H1):**
 There is a significant difference in the average funding amounts received across different sectors within the Indian startup ecosystem from 2018 to 2021.

-4. # Business Questions
+# 4. Business Questions

-(4.1)  Analyze the growth trajectory of startups over the past four years from 2018 to 2021.
+:one: Analyze the growth trajectory of startups over the past four years from 2018 to 2021.
 Investigate if there is an increase in the number of startups being funded and the average size companies of funded annually.

- (4.2)  Investigate the financial landscape for Indian startups over the four years.
+ :two: Investigate the financial landscape for Indian startups over the four years.
 Has the average funding amount increased, indicating growing investor confidence, or has it plateaued or decreased overtime?

- (4.3) Identify the booming sectors withing the ecosystem and which top city serves as the industrial hub in India.
+ :three: Identify the booming sectors withing the ecosystem and which top city serves as the industrial hub in India.

- (4.4) Determine the top investors within the startup ecosystem and identify the proportion of investment by the first 3 investors that have funded different sectors from 2018 - 2021
+ :four: Determine the top investors within the startup ecosystem and identify the proportion of investment by the first 3 investors that have funded different sectors from 2018 - 2021

- (4.5) Explore which stages of startups (e.g., Seed, Series A, Series B) are receiving the majority of investments.
+ :five: Explore which stages of startups (e.g., Seed, Series A, Series B) are receiving the majority of investments.
 What are the predominant stages funded, and which cities are the identified stages of business situated.

  # 5. Deliverables
 - A hypothesis.